+Cannabidiol, or CBD, is a compound found in the cannabis plant that has been gaining popularity in recent years due to its potential health benefits.
 Unlike its cousin THC, CBD is not intoxicating or psychoactive.
 Advocates of CBD oil and other CBD products claim that it can be used to treat conditions such as chronic pain, inflammation, migraines, epilepsy, autoimmune diseases, depression and anxiety.
-CBD Announced to Provide Relief for Anxiety, Depression and PTSD.
 It is also marketed to promote sleep.

 Part of the popularity of CBD is that it claims to be “non-psychoactive” and that consumers can reap health benefits from the plant without the high (or midnight pizza cravings).
-You may also be interested in CBD oils from our featured partner CBD is often extracted from the cannabis sativa plant in the form of an oil and mixed with an inert carrier oil such as hemp seed oil for consumption.
-In fact, 60% of the United States.
-Adults who report having used CBD before, 55% of them use CBD oils and tinctures specifically, according to a recent Forbes Health survey of 2000 U, S.
+CBD is often extracted from the cannabis sativa plant in the form of an oil and mixed with an inert carrier oil such as hemp seed oil for consumption.
+In fact, 60% of the United States adults who report having used CBD before, 55% of them use CBD oils and tinctures specifically, according to a recent Forbes Health survey of 2000 U. S.

 adults.
 Here are nine ways studies suggest that CBD oil could benefit you.
 Three well-reviewed studies provide the basis to support FDA decision.
 In these trials, 516 patients with Lennox-Gastaut syndrome or Dravet syndrome received Epidiolex or a placebo.
 Epidiolex, when taken together with other prescription drugs, decreased the frequency of participants' seizures compared to placebo.
 When introduced topically, CBD oil does not affect the systemic problem as it would if it were introduced directly into the bloodstream.